microsoft/nnfusion/README.md

 Summary: [min, max, mean] = [2.724704, 2.968352, 2.921987] ms
 ```
 For more detailed information on NNFusion usage, please refer to [NNFusion Usage](https://github.com/microsoft/nnfusion/blob/master/docs/Compile-a-Tensorflow-model-with-NNFusion.md).

+For TensorFlow users, you can refer to [Kernel Tuner Tutorial](https://github.com/microsoft/nnfusion/blob/master/docs/Compile-a-model-with-kernel-tuning-enabled.md) to learn how to compile a TensorFlow model and tune each operator in this model to generate the end-to-end source code.

 ### Build from Source Code
 Researchers or contributors who want to do more research on optimizing model compilation, you can build NNFusion from source code.